d2l-ai/d2l-en/chapter_linear-regression/generalization.md

 might be no better than random guessing.

-In general, absent any restriction on our model class, we cannot conclude based on fitting the training data alone that our model has discovered any generalizable pattern :cite:`vapnik1994measuring`.
+In general, absent any restriction on our model class, we cannot conclude, based on fitting the training data alone, that our model has discovered any generalizable pattern :cite:`vapnik1994measuring`.
 On the other hand, if our model class was not capable of fitting arbitrary labels,